 Nursing home abuse is a form of elder abuse, which the World Health Organization (WHO) defines as a single or repeated act or lack of appropriate action that causes harm or distress to an older person.
-This type of violence constitutes a violation of human rights and includes physical, sexual, psychological, emotional, financial, and material abuse as well as abandonment, neglect, and serious loss of dignity and respect.
+This type of violence constitutes a violation of human rights and includes:

 How Does Abuse or Neglect Affect Nursing Home Residents?

-The National Center on Elder Abuse (NCEA), a division of the federal Health and Human Services (HHS) agency, reports that victims of nursing home abuse have a 300% higher risk of death when compared to seniors who were not subjected to nursing home negligence.
-The NCEA reports that in addition to the increased likelihood of premature death, the elder abuse of nursing home residents can have the following negative impacts:
+Abuse and neglect have serious effects on nursing home residents in Philly.
+Victims of nursing home abuse have a 300% higher risk of death when compared to seniors who were not subjected to nursing home negligence.
+In addition to the increased likelihood of premature death, the abuse of nursing home residents can have the following negative impacts:

-• Physical Impact – Long-term healthcare malpractice of centre residents causes physical injuries such as bruises, lacerations, dental problems, head injuries, broken bones, pressure sore, persistent physical pain and soreness, problems with nutrition, hydration, and sleep, the exacerbation of pre-existing health conditions, and increased susceptibility to new illnesses
+- Physical Impact: Long-term healthcare malpractice of center residents causes physical injuries such as bruises, lacerations, dental problems, head injuries, broken bones, pressure sores, persistent physical pain and soreness, problems with nutrition, hydration, and sleep, the exacerbation of pre-existing health conditions, and increased susceptibility to new illnesses

-• Financial Impact – The financial exploitation of elderly healthcare centre residents causes tremendous monetary losses for seniors and their families.
+- Financial Impact: The financial exploitation of elderly healthcare center residents causes tremendous monetary losses for seniors and their families.

 Elderly individuals can lose their savings and sense of security when preyed upon by financial abusers.